nielsbasjes/splittablegzip/Benchmark/README.md

-#Why?
+# Why?
-People have asked me to provide some benchmarking information because theyn were skeptical about the advantages of this codec.
+People have asked me to provide some benchmarking information because they were skeptical about the advantages of this codec.

 So this project is simply a WordCount implementation that runs the same file with various settings for this codec and (as a reference) against the default GzipCodec.

-#Input
+# Input
-I took the list of installed rpms on my machine, replaced the '.' and '-' with ' ' and concatenated ithe gzipped version of this 100000 times.
+I took the list of installed rpms on my machine, replaced the '.' and '-' with ' ' and concatenated the gzipped version of this 100000 times.
 The result was a file that was 1101900000 bytes in size (i.e. just below 1.1GB).

-#The cluster
+# The cluster
 The cluster I ran this on is a series of 8 old developer workstations.
 Master: 4 core CPU, single disk.
 Workers: 7 systems (6x4 core, 1x2 core), all have a single disk.

-Note that these systems do NOT have idential specifications.
-So in the below tables when running only a few mappers you see that 'it matters' which of these system was actually runnin that specific mapper.
+Note that these systems do NOT have identical specifications.
+So in the below tables when running only a few mappers you see that 'it matters' which of these system was actually running that specific mapper.

 Given the yarn config in place on this cluster can run at most 12 mappers simultaneously.